slipzdev/kick-chat-bypass/README.md

 ## The Problem

 To read Kick chat, you need to subscribe to a Pusher WebSocket channel called `chatrooms.{chatroom_id}.v2`.
 Getting that `chatroom_id` is the hard part:

 - **Official Kick API** (`api.kick.com/public/v1/channels?slug=...`) - works from servers, but does NOT return `chatroom_id`.
 It only returns `broadcaster_user_id`, which is a **different number**.
 - **Unofficial Kick API** (`kick.com/api/v1/channels/{slug}`) - returns `chatroom.id`, but Cloudflare blocks requests from servers.
 - **Puppeteer approach** - uses a headless browser to bypass Cloudflare.
 Works, but adds ~300MB of dependencies and is slow to start.

-### The gotcha that'll waste your time

 `broadcaster_user_id` is NOT the same as `chatroom_id`.
 For example: